jove-decompiler/jove/README.md

 The classic off-the-shelf abstract interpretation that is widely used, and for which there are open-source implementations widely available (e.g. BAP), is Value Set Analysis (VSA). `jove` will probably acquire this feature eventually.

-However, `jove` contains something far more general: namely the `dig` tool (A.K.A. `CodeDigger`).
+However, `jove` contains a novel solution that is far more general, namely `jove dig` (A.K.A. `CodeDigger`).
 This tool uses a novel approach to control-flow-recovery, and the idea (credit goes to Tim Leek) is to perform local symbolic execution from each program point which has indirect control-flow, and then ask the solver to try and come up with a complete set of feasible values.
 If there are sufficient constraints, the solver will be able to do so.
 Obviously, there will still be indirect jumps for which we can say very little (or practically nothing) about[^1]. `CodeDigger` is implemented as a custom fork of `KLEE`.

 The drawback, at the moment, is that it has considerable time and space requirements.